OCA/server-tools/keychain/README.rst

 * Password_clear : For entering the password in clear text (not stored unecrypted)
 * Password : password encrypted, unreadable without the key (in config)
 * data: a JSON string for additionnal values (additionnal config for the account, like : `{"agencyCode": "Lyon", "insuranceLevel": "R1"})`
+* Environment : usually prod or dev or blank (for all)